 Our group arrived on day 3 and we headed to a lively little Irish bar Erin Rose off Bourbon Street for the tastiest Frozen Irish Coffee and Shrimp PoBoys you’ve ever had!

 We were lucky enough to be there during the French Quarter Festival unplanned, but it was a perfect added bonus.
 New Orleans has more than 130 festivals yearly, but locals told us this was the best for its selection of live music and food!
 You can spend all day here, all you’ll need are some lawn chairs or a blanket.

 As if we hadn’t eaten enough, we took a small group food tour through New Orleans.
-While on this tour, we got to try classic New Orlean staples like the Muffaletta sandwich and learn about the city’s history white touring foodie hot spots.
+On this tour we got to try classic New Orlean staples like the Muffaletta sandwich and learn about the city’s history while touring foodie hot spots.

 Every day we took the time to pop into the various bars and restaurants.
 It seems like there was live music at every turn!
 Here are some other notable stops during our stay: